Exidius/wifinotification/README.md

 # WiFi Notification

-Simple app to show an ongoing notification when wifi is turned off.
+Simple Xamarin app to show an ongoing notification as a reminder when wifi is turned off.